Search

 Since the nationally publicized hazmat derailment near the Ohio-Pennsylvania border one year ago, regulators and Congress have taken action to improve the safety of hazardous materials in rail transportation.
 Through FRA’s safety advisories and other public outreach, industry stakeholders are now alerted to several factors that contributed to derailments last year, and should be taking steps to address those.

-As 2024 moves forward, we are all hoping to experience substantially fewer hazmat rail incidents than we did in last year.
+As 2024 moves forward, we are all hoping to experience substantially fewer hazmat rail incidents than we did last year.

 Tags: hazardous materials, hazmat, incidents